We Are Here To Help!

 Colorado requires that brokers renew their license through their online system.
 You will need to register for an account if you do not already have one.

 Yes.
-Brokers in Colorado may renew their license up to two years past their expiration date.
+Brokers in Colorado may renew their license up to three years past their expiration date.

 Do I have to complete any continuing education if my Colorado real estate license is inactive?

-No. If your license is inactive you do not need to complete any continuing education.
-Prior to the reactivation your license, you will be required to show proof of completion of the required continuing education or completion of the 24-hour Broker Reactivation course.
+Prior to the reactivation of your license, you will be required to show proof of completion of the required continuing education or completion of the 24-hour Broker Reactivation course.

 If your license has been inactive for longer than three years, you MUST complete either: